 When it comes to guacamole, I learned from an expert.

-But it was her guacamole that had me captivated.
-Rich, creamy, and so flavorful.
-I kept asking her what the secret ingredient was, but she would just smile, shake her head and say, "Nope, easiest thing in the world, only five ingredients."
+But it was her guacamole that had me captivated—rich, creamy, and so flavorful.
+I kept asking her what the secret ingredient was, but she would just smile, shake her head and say, "Nope, it's the easiest thing in the world, only five ingredients."

 So where did this fabulous concoction actually come from?
 I decided to do a little digging.

 Guacamole originated in the fifteenth century by the Aztecs.
 They believed the avocado was an aphrodisiac and prepared the "avocado spread" with ingredients very similar to the versions you find today.
 The avocado soon came to the new world and was very popular with the Spaniards.